 Practice and preach health and safety rules

 Following health and safety rules and regulations in the workplace is imperative for any business.
-Failure to do so could lead to hefty fines and even worse, injury or death.
+Failure to do so could push your employees to reach out to a workers compensation law firm, which could eventually lead to hefty fines and, even worse, injury or death.
 Depending on your business, there may be extra rules and regulations to follow.
 For example, if your staff are expected to operate machinery, there will be rules surrounding that too.
 Read up on these rules, practise them, and preach them to every staff member to protect yourself, their health and safety, and your business from scrutiny.

 Protect your business premises from theft